Behavioral marketing is one of the most effective ways to increase the number of customers who buy your products or services.

 For instance, if customers browse products without making a purchase, sending a personalized email with a discount can nudge them to complete the transaction.

-This approach is powerful, as 80% of customers are more likely to buy from brands that offer a personalized experience.
+This approach is powerful, as 80% of customers are likelier to buy from brands offering a personalized experience.

-Additionally, by crafting content that aligns with customer behavior, brands can drive immediate sales while fostering long-term loyalty.
+By crafting content that aligns with customer behavior, brands can also drive immediate sales while fostering long-term loyalty.

 For example, Brooks uses behavioral marketing to send personalized emails based on users’ location information, offering targeted promotions that resonate with different climate zones.